The Apple iPod touch (4th gen) has an all-new design that makes it thinner & lighter with more features & functionality. The integrated Apple A4 chip,

 all countries or regions.

-iMessage: Using the Messages app and the built-in iMessage
+iMessage: With the Messages app on the iPod touch (4th gen),

 Notification Center: You can get all kinds of notifications on the